HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 - Previous and post upgrade mysql dumps should be provided
 - Verify old cached pipelines continue to be cached post-upgrade
 - Verify recurring runs pre-upgrade and post-upgrade continue to work
-- Test running old and new pipelines during migration
+- Test running old and new pipelines before and after migration

 4. Security Tests (requires multi-user mode)
 - Test authentication/authorization for new API endpoints